wangleon/gamse/docs/manual.foces.rst

 FOCES has a resolving power (*R*) of ~ 70,000, and covers the wavelength range of 390 - 900 nm.

-The characteristics of FOCES are summaried as below:
+The characteristics of FOCES are summarised as below: